Zhong Shanshan’s CCTV Interview: From Oriental Leaf to Tea Industry, Nongfu Spring Aims to Move Upstream

 “Our tea has been around since 2012, 2013, and for over a decade, we didn't make any profit for the first six years, but by 2021, our growth curve started to rise.”

 In his interview on the CCTV program “Dialogue,” Zhong Shanshan revealed that the now wildly popular Oriental Leaf was once ignored by consumers.
 In fact, Oriental Leaf had cumulative losses for the first seven years after its launch.
-It wasn't until the eighth year that it finally saw a slight cumulative profit, and only recently, with the boom in the -free tea market, did Oriental Leaf truly “see the light at the end of the tunnel.”
+It wasn't until the eighth year that it finally saw a slight cumulative profit, and only recently, with the boom in the sugar-free tea market, did Oriental Leaf truly “see the light at the end of the tunnel.”

 Many attribute Oriental Leaf's success to good timing, but often overlooked is the question: Why, in such a competitive sugar-free tea market, has Oriental Leaf always remained the most popular?